The Lie You Mistook for Truth

 Even when truth is challenging, it brings clarity.
 It may call you higher, but it does not humiliate you.
 It does not poison your relationship with yourself.
 It does not demand self-contempt as the price of growth.

 Distortion does the opposite.
-It creates confusion, shame, contraction, and hopelessness.
+It creates confusion, shame, contraction, and despair.
 It makes you feel trapped inside a version of yourself that never fully fits.
+It tells you that your pain is proof of your identity instead of something your spirit can heal from, rise through, and outgrow.

-Ask yourself what belief has shaped your life most strongly.
-Then ask a second question: Did this belief grow from love, or from pain?
+Did this belief grow from love, or did it grow from pain?

 Maybe the lie was that you were too sensitive.